August 4, 2019 | 1 minute read

 A seal can be exposed to a wide variety of operating conditions—sometimes very different from conditions the seal was intended for—which can cause issues down the line.
 However, even if your seal is the right one for the job, there can be times when it fails faster than anticipated.

 When this happens, it’s imperative that you act quickly to identify the cause of leakage.
 Every minute of downtime results in lost production and maintenance fees.

-See below for a comprehensive poster that showcases the 13 most common types of seal failure, including diagnostic symptoms, causes and corrective procedures.
+Click here or on the graphic below to view the 13 most common types of seal failure, including diagnostic symptoms, causes and corrective procedures.